zapabob/ROCm/docs/reference/openmp/openmp.md

 a = a + 1.0;
 ```

-NOTE AMD_unsafe_fp_atomics is an alias for AMD_fast_fp_atomics, and AMD_safe_fp_atomics is implemented with a compare-and-swap loop.
+NOTE `AMD_unsafe_fp_atomics` is an alias for `AMD_fast_fp_atomics`, and `AMD_safe_fp_atomics` is implemented with a compare-and-swap loop.

-To disable the generation of fast floating-point atomic instructions at the file level, build using the option -msafe-fp-atomics or use a hint clause on a specific pragma:
+To disable the generation of fast floating-point atomic instructions at the file level, build using the option `-msafe-fp-atomics` or use a hint clause on a specific pragma:

 ```bash
 double a = 0.0;